 - Lock vehicles and keep keys secure

 - Walk to vehicles with classmates or friends or ask a TCC Police officer for an escort

 - Lock valuables in the trunk or glove box of vehicles

 - Report suspicious-looking individuals or unusual incidents immediately to TCC Police

 - The cooperation and involvement of everyone in the TCC community enhances each person's safety and security

 General Security Procedures

 TCC campuses are well lit.
-Lighting and landscape tours are conducted annually by representatives of the Campus Safety Committee, including the Campus Provost, Dean of Student Affairs, Dean of PACE, Director Academic & Campus Services, Facility Manager, Building Engineer, and a police supervisor.
+Lighting and landscape tours are conducted bimonthly by representatives of the Campus Safety Committee including Deans of Student Success and Campus Operations, Dean of PACE, Facility Manager, Building Engineer, a police supervisor, and various other academic and administrative leaders on campus.
 Safety and security concerns are identified and recommendations for improvements made.

 TCC students, faculty, and staff each have access to academic, recreational and administrative facilities on campus.
 The public may attend cultural and recreational events on campus, with access limited to facilities in which these events are scheduled.

 Pursuant to state law, the College trespass policy, enforced by TCC Police, is as follows: that persons entering College property who commit a crime or disrupt the educational process may be issued a six-month notice to leave the premises.
 When issued, the recipient is entitled to a hearing and appeal process as addressed by 21 OK Stat §21-1376.
 TCC Police officers may serve written trespass notices on nonmembers of the College community present on campus and may make an immediate arrest of persons in secure areas for which they have no legitimate business.
 If a person served with a prior trespass notice reappears on campus, or if a person has no legitimate purpose in a building, that person is subject to immediate arrest.